NVIDIA/TensorRT-LLM/docs/source/reference/troubleshooting.md

         hidden_states = residual + hidden_states
 ```

-2. Build the TensorRT engine of the model:
+2. Build the TensorRT engine of the model.

-When building engines with `trtllm-build`, enable the `--enable_debug_output` option.
+Enable the `--enable_debug_output` option when building engines with `trtllm-build`

 ```bash
 cd examples/gpt